NerdyBurner/SAStocks/README.md

 Readme File: Stock Market Sentiment Analysis Script using Polygon.io and OPEN.ai CHAT-GPT 3.5-Turbo

 Application Functional Summary

+config.py: This script sets up the configuration for the project, including environment variables for the OpenAI and Polygon API keys, and the names of the SQLite database and the CSV file containing the stock tickers.

+database.py: This script is used to interact with a SQLite database.
+It includes a Database class with methods for saving and retrieving articles and sentiment scores.

+api.py: This script fetches stock tickers from a CSV file and retrieves news related to those tickers from the Polygon.io API.

-This application is a sentiment analysis tool for stock market news.
-It uses both the Vader sentiment analysis tool from the Natural Language Toolkit (NLTK) and the OpenAI API to analyze the sentiment of news articles related to specific stock tickers.
+sentiment_analysis.py: This script performs sentiment analysis on the news articles fetched by the api.py script.
+It uses either the VADER sentiment analysis tool from NLTK or the OpenAI API to analyze the sentiment of the articles.

-The application pulls API keys from a CSV file named api_keys.csv where each key is stored as a row.
-The keys that it uses are for OpenAI and Polygon.io.
-Stock tickers are obtained from a CSV file named Tickers.csv.

-The application saves news articles and sentiment analysis results to SQLite databases, and it also prints a final report with the aggregated sentiment scores for all stock tickers.
+These scripts work together to fetch news related to a list of stock tickers, perform sentiment analysis on these news articles, and store both the articles and the sentiment scores in a SQLite database.
+The sentiment analysis can be performed by either NLTK's VADER or OpenAI's GPT-3.5-turbo, depending on the requirements of the task.
+Configuration for the project, such as API keys and filenames, is managed by the config.py script.

 Required or Suggested Programs
 Python 3.6 or higher is required to run this application.
 You'll also need several Python libraries, including pandas, nltk, requests, sqlite3, openai, and retrying.
 You can install these libraries using pip: